MichaelZaniewski/British-Airways-Reviews/README.md

 - In 2022, overall ratings from business class travelers peaked at 8.0 in February, and saw lows of 1.0 in October.
 - The highest number of reviews comes from the United Kingdom at 843, followed by the United States at 128.
 ### Recommendations
+1) Enhance In-Flight Entertainment:
+- Address the consistently low entertainment ratings by expanding content libraries, improving seatback systems, or offering bring-your-own-device streaming options.
+To avoid major hardware investments and maintenance upkeep, explore partnerships with popular streaming services to increase perceived value.
+Once updated, market new changes to economy class passengers to inform.
+2) Further Surveying:
+- Conduct surveys and focus groups with Premium Economy passengers to identify whether dissatisfaction stems from seat design, legroom, cabin layout, or perceived value relative to ticket price.
+- Increase customer feedback from other countries to balance reviews.
+Ratings may be shaped by how different regions perceive value, comfort, or service quality.
+More segmented analysis by market could help distinguish drivers of satisfaction.
+- Poll Business Class to determine if rating volatility is due to operational issues or the in-flight experience.
+Many Business Class travelers are professionals traveling for work.
+Operational issues such as departure delays can heavily affect the "Overall" rating

+- Impliment stronger quality control and service consistency measures to ensure Business Class customers receive a dependable premium experience to ensure satisfaction scores dont dip again as they did in 2022.

 ## Assumptions, Limitations, and Caveats
 ### Assumptions
 - Customer reviews are representative of the broader passenger base and accurately reflect the typical traveler experience.